ChathuJay7/RAD-Converter-Mini-Converter/README.md

 # RAD Converter

-This is a mini cconverter using JavaFx.
+RAD Converter is desktop application and it is a mini cconverter using JavaFx.
 Client able to convert measurements to some specific units.
 There are five different kind of convert options available.
 - Kilometeres(km) -> Meters(m)
 - Meters(m) -> Kilometeres(km)
 - Rupees(Rs) -> IndianRupees(INRs)